nardhar/mini-mvcs/README.md

 ## Templater

-Well, here I wanted to include my first library I created when learning NodeJS (https://github.com/nardhar/custom-rest-templater), but later I realized I could do better, so I wrote an express router wrapper, it has the same methods but it always executes an object wrapper upon the returned value from a controller, like this:
+In case your controllers responds with the same format in the majority of your app, you could use a **templater**, in fact I wanted to include my first library I created when learning NodeJS (https://github.com/nardhar/custom-rest-templater), but later I realized I could do better, so I wrote an express router wrapper, it has the same methods but it always executes an object wrapper upon the returned value from a controller, like this:

 ```javascript
 // controllers/blog.controller.js